|Litigation / Class Actions

 14 lawyers were cited in Lexpert's 2012 Guide to the Leading U.S./Canada Cross-border Litigation Lawyers in Canada, listed in the following categories: Competition, International Commercial Arbitration, Corporate Tax, Securities, Class Actions, Corporate Commercial, International Trade Regulation and Insolvency and Financial Restructuring, with Stikeman Elliott having the most lawyers recognized in the Class Action category.

 Best Lawyers in Canada has ranked Stikeman Elliott as the top Canadian firm in International Arbitration with five lawyers listed.
-They have also recognized eight Stikeman Elliott practitioners in Corporate and Commercial Litigation, three in Competition Litigation and Insolvency, seven in Class Actions Litigation, five in Directors' and Officers' Liability, and two in Alternative Dispute Resolution.
+They have also recognized eight Stikeman Elliott practitioners in Corporate and Commercial Litigation, three in Competition Litigation and Insolvency, seven in Class Action Litigation, five in Directors' and Officers' Liability, and two in Alternative Dispute Resolution.

 Nine of the Group's litigators are listed in the International Who's Who of Business Lawyers in the areas of Commercial Litigation, Competition, Arbitration, Insolvency and Restructuring, and Insurance and Reinsurance.